stellar/soroban-tools/FULL_HELP_DOCS.md

 * `--rpc-header <RPC_HEADERS>` — RPC Header(s) to include in requests to the RPC provider
 * `--network-passphrase <NETWORK_PASSPHRASE>` — Network passphrase to sign the transaction sent to the rpc server
 * `-n`, `--network <NETWORK>` — Name of network to use from config
-* `-s`, `--source-account <SOURCE_ACCOUNT>` — Account that where transaction originates from.
+* `-s`, `--source-account <SOURCE_ACCOUNT>` [alias: `source`] — Account that where transaction originates from.
 Alias `source`.
 Can be an identity (--source alice), a public key (--source GDKW...), a muxed account (--source MDA…), a secret key (--source SC36…), or a seed phrase (--source "kite urban…").
 If `--build-only` or `--sim-only` flags were NOT provided, this key will also be used to sign the final transaction.
 In that case, trying to sign with public key will fail
 * `--hd-path <HD_PATH>` — If using a seed phrase, which hierarchical deterministic path to use, e.g. `m/44'/148'/{hd_path}`.
 Example: `--hd-path 1`.
 Default: `0`
 * `--global` — Use global config
 * `--config-dir <CONFIG_DIR>` — Location of config directory, default is "."
-* `--operation-source-account <OPERATION_SOURCE_ACCOUNT>` — Source account used for the operation
 * `--account <ACCOUNT>` — Muxed Account to merge with, e.g. `GBX...`, 'MBX...'